 ‘Then (Jesus) said to them, “Watch out!
 Be on your guard against all kinds of greed; life does not consist in an abundance of possessions.”’– Luke 12: 15

 Life is more than our stuff.
 Jesus made this statement back in the 1stcentury, but it couldn’t be more relevant today.
 To make His point, Jesus told a story: A rich man had run out of room to store his crops.
 So, he decided to tear down his current barn and build a much larger one in its place.
 THEN, he would eat, drink, and be merry the rest of his days.
 Little did he know that his last day would be that very night, and he would never see those carefree days.

 This rich man could be many of us today.
 He was materially wealthy, and yet spiritually poor.
-Maybe you’ve done pretty well for yourself career wise and you’ve built up a nice nest egg just waiting for the day you can relax and enjoy the rewards of all your hard work.
-For others, maybe you’re focused on experiencing all life has to offer right now – you’re living in the moment but failing to consider the impact today has on tomorrow.
+Maybe you’ve done pretty well for yourself career-wise and you’ve built up a nice nest egg, just waiting for the day you can relax and enjoy the rewards of all your hard work.
+For others, maybe you’re focused on experiencing all that life has to offer right now.
+You’re living in the moment but failing to consider the impact today has on tomorrow.
 Jesus would argue that you’re both missing the point.

-Many people fill up churches professing to follow Jesus, and yet their lives betray them.
-They trust more in their bank account or in momentary experiences – the things of this world, than they trust in God.
-And all the while, God is asking us to trust Him to show us how to live the most meaningful and abundant lives today AND in the days to come.
+Many people fill up churches, professing to follow Jesus, yet their lives betray them.
+They trust more in their bank account or in momentary experiences – the things of this world – than they trust in God.
+And all the while, God is asking us to trust Him to show us how to live our most meaningful and abundant lives today…and in the days to come.